nafis4139/personal-finance-tracker/7project/meetings.md

 - Add ER-diagram from my `design.md` to `report.md`.
 - I should add brief description for each testing instruction about what it is doing
 - Update the Hour Sheet

-I am missing build instructions in my frontend and backend part of the code.
-I can add readme file for each of these sections.

 I haven't updated my `meetings.md`, I have to update it.